 I’ve raved more than once about my favourite little beauty bars where I love to treat myself and get my nails done.
 Vanity is a curse; I know.
 So, when mini-Montreal chain Rouge Nail Bar opened up a “sister concept” – Bleu Blow Dry Bar – right next door to their Fairmount location, my first thought was, This is a match made in heaven.
 Or was it, Thank heaven!

 My parents were born on a sunny island in the Pacific, so I like to believe that I’m genetically opposed to winter.
-Thank goodness then for Montreal’s Underground City, a massive web of tunnels that connects a major area of downtown office buildings, hotels, museums, banks, condominiums, shopping malls, metro stations, and even the Bell Centre.
+Thank goodness then for Montreal’s Underground City, a massive web of tunnels that connects a major area of downtown office buildings, hotels, museums, banks, condominiums, great deals on smoked meat, shopping malls, metro stations, and even the Bell Centre.

 Birks has been a Montreal institution for fine jewellery since 1894.
 Last September, the chichi store opened an equally chichi resto-boutique on the mezzanine level called Birks Café par Europea.
 Ladies who lunch can now “take tea,” as they say, overlooking a dazzling array of jewels and designer watches.
 I was happy to hear that heading this gastronomic endeavour was none other than Montreal top chef Jérôme Ferrer whom many locals know from his chain of restaurants, including the haute cuisine Europea, as well as Andiamo, Beaver Hall, and Espace Europea.